ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/how-to-use-record-editor.md

     ![Add default value](../img/record-editor/default-value.gif "Add default value to a field")

-5. Select/Deselect the **isClosed** option to switch between the open and closed records.
+5. Use the **isClosed** option to switch between the open and closed records.

     ![Open Close](../img/record-editor/open-close-switch.gif "Switch between Open and Closed records")